"Like they said, we want each other, it’s fun, it’s been a while,

 Because.
 Like, maybe Andrei and I have been not-really-but-kinda-semi-somewhat-but-really-NOT seeing each other, but.
 Tristan was there that drunk first night, and I remember slightly dying when I saw him naked.

 Confession time: he was more my usual type.
 But it had always been pretty clear that he was just in this for Andrei, and I respect that.
 Besides, Andrei was enough to keep me busy.
 More than enough.
-She could keep both of us busy at the same time without trying.
+They could keep both of us busy at the same time without trying.

 So I stared.
 Tristan slept on his stomach, an arm curled under the pillow, half of his face burrowed in it, his other arm splayed out on the empty space between us on the bed.
 He didn’t have a shirt on, so I was treated to a good view of his toned arm and back muscles.